biowpn/bioweapon/_posts/2024-04-23-accumulate-reduce-fold.md

 ```

 The return type `T` depends solely on the third argument `init`.
 We give `0`, so `T` is `int`, but we're summing up floats ... truncation happens!
-And not just the final result, but at every step of summation.
+And not just the final result, but at every step of summation, since `T` is also the *result-type*.

 The takeaway is that, the 3rd parameter `T init` serves *two* purposes:
 1. Provide the initial value, which is the value you get if the range is empty;
-2. Determine the return type.
+2. Provide the result type (which is also the return type).

 The second pitfall of `accumulate` is that it lives in `<numeric>`, not `<algorithm>`.
 Have you ever got the error `'accumulate' is not a memeber of 'std'`?